Image text description - Partnered Care

 Child-centric agreements give us a clear, shared understanding of our partners' care models, our respective roles and responsibilities and how we work together in partnership.
 For more information visit the Service Specifications and Care Model Summary page.

-The 'all-in' funding approach for partnered care and the child-centred dynamic funding model gives partners the flexibility to provide the quality of support that children in care and their caregivers need.
+The 'all-in' funding approach for partnered care and the child-centred dynamic funding model gives partners the flexibility to provide the quality of support that tamariki or children in care and their caregivers need.
 For more information visit the Partnered Care Funding page.

 The Quality Assurance approach is relational.
-We will focus on building partnerships and understanding the experiences of the children, young people, carers, and whānau or family involved in care.
+We will focus on building partnerships and understanding the experiences of the tamariki or children, rangatahi or young people, carers, and whānau or family involved in care.
 The function was designed with a collaborative approach between care partners and Oranga Tamariki.
 It will continue to develop, evolve and be further refined as we learn together.
 For more information visit the Quality Assurance page.

 Is this page helpful?